jwiegley/category-theory/README.md

     it is given as a definition that can later be added to instance resolution using `Existing Instance`.

-  - All definitions are constructive, meaning that `Prop` is not used anywhere except for specific category instances that are defined over `Prop`, such as the category whose arrows are heterogeneous relations.
+  - All definitions are in Type, so that `Prop` is not used anywhere except for specific category instances defined over `Prop`, such as the category with heterogeneous relations as arrows.

   - No axioms are used anywhere in the core theory; they only appear at times when defining specific category instances, such as the above mentioned category of heterogeneous relations, where proof irrelevance is needed to show equivalence between morphisms.

-  - Homsets are defined as constructive homsetoids, using a variant of the `Setoid` type class defined within this library; likewise, the category of Sets is the category of setoids.
+  - Homsets are defined as computationally relevant homsetoids (that is, using crelations), using a variant of the `Setoid` type class defined within this library; likewise, the category of Sets is the category of setoids.
     This increases the amount of proof work necessary to establish new categories and functors, since preservation of the equivalence relation is required at all levels, but this allows categories to be flexible in what it means for two arrows to be equivalent.

 ## Notations